SciOmicsLab/PhenoComb/README.md

 cell_data <- as.data.frame(flowCore::read.FCS("/path/to/cell_data.fcs",truncate_max_range = FALSE)@exprs)

 # Use this line if your input is a CSV file.
-cell_data <- read.csv("/path/to/cell_data.csv") # comment if it's a .fcs file
+cell_data <- read.csv("/path/to/cell_data.csv")

 channel_data <- read.csv("/path/to/channel_data.csv")
 sample_data <- read.csv("/path/to/sample_data.csv")
 ```

-All input files must be in accordance with the specified formats described before.
+All input files must be in accordance to the specified formats described before.

 #### Data Pre-Processing